scotthem/ECEP590_Final/README.md

 <img src="images/robot.png" width="620"></image>

 The state machine and states were created inheriting for the ELMA State and StateMahcine classes.
 The state machine is driven by events.
 In order to provide autonomy I created a Battery class that inherits from the ELMA Process class simulated a battery to emit the events related to the battery (low battery, charged etc...).
 I then created a user interface where I was able to force events using the keyboard.

-Finally, after running into some issues regarding the multiple use of the Manager run() method during testing, at the recommendation of Prof. Klavins, implemented a RobotTester class which was another ELMA Process.
+After running into some issues regarding the multiple use of the Manager run() method during testing, at the recommendation of Prof. Klavins, implemented a RobotTester class which was another ELMA Process.
 This RobotTester class provides all of the stimulus not provided by the Battery.

-I attempted to implement a server and client that would save a log of important events, however time proved my undoing and it is uploaded half finished and untested.
+Finally, I added a new State class, RobotPostState, that during the entry method wrote a specified message to a server.
+The server in turn saves this message along with a timestamp in a log.txt file.

 ## Results
 ---